Charlibb/Charlibb/README.md

 ---

-👨🏾‍💻 Frontend web developer 👨🏾‍💻 <br>
+👨🏾‍💻 Professional Frontend web developer 👨🏾‍💻 <br>
-🚀 Working at diconium gmbH  <br>
+🚀 2 years professional experience at diconium gmbH  <br>
 🔭 Graduated from Digital Career Institute as a full-stack web developer. <br>
 📼 Graduated on Audiovisual Production from Spanish National School of Radio & TV.  <br>
 🥾 Avid traveller that lived in three continents and speaks fluently three languages.  <br>